seanhenry/SwiftMockGeneratorForXcode/README.md

 ## How to create a new Swift test double

-- Create an empty class conforming to a protocol.
+- Create an empty class inheriting from a class or protocols that you wish to mock.

 Example:
 ```